DanTheMan827-BeatSaber/Quest.FakeID/README.md

 # Fake ID

-Sets the player age to an adult when the game fails to run the check.
+Sets the player age to an adult.

 Use `qpm s build` to build
 Same goes for `qpm s copy` and `qpm s qmod`